JamieSandell/TDD/README.md

 # TDD
-Test driven development example using XUnit
+A small test driven development (tdd) example using xUnit.